Jason Kidd: 2003–2006: Coming up short, injury and surgery

 As an unrestricted free agent in the 2003 offseason, there was speculation that Kidd would join the defending champion Spurs and replace Tony Parker as their starting point guard.
 Parker, then young and unproven, was perceived to have "limitations" in his game that Kidd did not.
-However, Kidd elected to stay with the Nets on a 6-year, $99 million deal.
+However, Kidd decided to stay with the Nets on a 6-year, $99 million deal.
 In the 2003–04 season, Kidd averaged 15.5 points, 6.4 rebounds, and 9.2 assists (leading the league in assists for the second year in a row).
 The Nets led by Kidd finished the season 47–35 as their leader was voted to the All-NBA First Team for the fifth time in his career.
-In the playoffs however, they lost in the Conference Semifinals in a seven-game series against the Detroit Pistons, the eventual champions.
-Kidd went scoreless in the decisive Game 7, while playing with a serious knee injury.
+In the playoffs however, they lost in the conference semifinals in a seven-game series against the Detroit Pistons, the eventual champions.
+Kidd went scoreless in the decisive game 7 while playing with a serious knee injury.

 On July 1, 2004, Kidd underwent microfracture surgery to repair a damaged knee.
 He made a full recovery and returned to the court for the 2004–05 season in December, during which the Nets acquired star swingman Vince Carter from the Toronto Raptors.
 With the Nets hanging on the prospect of missing the playoffs for the first time since 2001 and with Jefferson injured, Carter and Kidd combined to fuel the team to a late regular season surge that enabled them to inch past the Cleveland Cavaliers for the eighth and final playoff berth in the East.
-The Nets were eliminated in four games to the top-seeded Miami Heat in the first round.
+The Nets were eliminated in four games by the top-seeded Miami Heat in the first round.

 In the 2005–06 season, Kidd averaged 13.3 points, 7.3 rebounds, and 8.4 assists.
 He and Carter led the Nets to a third-place finish in the East with a 49–33 record to clinch their fourth Atlantic Division title in the last five seasons.
 In April the Nets recorded NBA season-best winning streak, which was ended by the Cleveland Cavaliers at 14 wins in a row.
 Kidd was named to the NBA All-Defensive First Team for the fourth time in his career.
-In the playoffs the Nets beat the Indiana Pacers in six games in the first round, but later in the Conference Semifinal they were defeated again by the Miami Heat, the eventual champions.
+In the playoffs the Nets beat the Indiana Pacers in six games in the first round, but later in the conference semifinals they were defeated again by the Miami Heat, the eventual champions.